Labonnya/Labonnya/README.md

 👯 I am eagerly seeking collaboration opportunities for **Web and Mobile App development projects**.

-💬 Feel free to reach out to me for discussions on **FastAPI, Python, Java, and JavaScript.**
+💬 Feel free to reach out to me for discussions on **Flutter, FastAPI, Python, Java, and JavaScript.**

 📫 You can contact me at **rupalitasnimsamad@gmail.com.**
 <br> <br>